 4) Protect Your Keys to the Kingdom

 The article points out that “threats from privilege-laden IT employees are especially hard to detect.
 For one thing, staffers’ nefarious activities can look the same as their regular duties”.
 And when you have multiple people in the IT staff who know how to utilize these system accounts, it’s hard to pinpoint the exact perpetrator of the actions.
 That’s why using a Privileged Account Management system is so important.
 By putting a control system around the most sensitive and powerful accounts that an organization has, you can make sure that you are never going to be in the situation where an employee can hold you hostage.
 Administrators can no longer go in and change the passwords without the organization knowing, all their activity can be monitored and traced, and their access to the privileged accounts can be cut off in one fell swoop (instead of having to put them on a plane ride to California).
+Also, being able to access your accounts through something like mobile Banking could be a large asset to you and your business, where you can keep an eye on the transactions of your account and be aware if anything suspicious begins to happen.

 5) Protect Your Data